samboy/MaraDNS/README.md

 ## Supported OSes

    There are no “supported OSes” for MaraDNS.
-I currently use CentOS 8 to develop MaraDNS, and a Windows XP virtual machine to make the Windows binary.
+I currently use Ubuntu 20.04 to develop MaraDNS, and a Windows XP virtual machine to make the Windows binary.